 And now we can see that the rendered HTML page has loaded the sunset image on our browser.
 With the help of CSS and <p> tag, we can also display text as per our requirement around the image.
 Both the anchor and img tags are compatible with all browsers like Google Chrome, Safari, Microsoft Edge, Firefox and Internet Explorer.

 Linked Images in HTML

-Now that we have understood with examples, how anchor tag and image tag work individually let us now understand how we can combine the two functionalities to achieve a scenario where we would like the users to be redirected to a new webpage on the click of an image.
+Now that we have understood with examples how anchor tag and image tag work individually, let us now understand how we can combine the two functionalities to achieve a scenario where we would like the users to be redirected to a new webpage with the click of an image.
 To make an image clickable and redirect the user to another webpage, we simply need to nest the image in an anchor tag.
 In the below example, we will try to enlist the top 3 web search engines used across the globe.
-In our list, we will show the logos of the 3 search engines and by clicking on any of the logos user will be redirected to the respective search engine page.
-Let us create a folder named “redirection test” and in the same folder let’s save the below images
+In our list, we will show the logos of the 3 search engines, and by clicking on any of the logos, the user will be redirected to the respective search engine page.
+Let us create a folder named “redirection test”, and in the same folder, let’s save the below images

 Now we need to access the HTML page from the browser, for which I will type my local path “D:/redirectiontest/ imageredirection.html”. the browser will then render the HTML file to generate the following result:

 The users will be able to navigate to the respective search engine by clicking their logo.
 From the above example, we can observe that HTML is a simple and flexible language that allows us to combine multiple tags together and achieve a complex functionality like this.
 The combination of using img and anchor tag is a popular combination.With additional HTML coding we can also add different HTML elements like displaying linked images in an ordered or unordered list using <ol> or <ul>.
-The extreme flexibility and simplicity that HTML provides with each version released, helps UI and UX designers design interactive and intuitive webpages that we see while browsing the internet for day to day activities.
+The extreme flexibility and simplicity that HTML provides with each version released help UI and UX designers design interactive and intuitive web pages that we see while browsing the internet for day to day activities.